Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Boston

 Propane vs. Natural Gas vs. Heating Oil: Boston Home Heating Fuel Comparison

-Residences have a host of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Boston, used by 440,660 or 58% of homeowners.
-The next most popular primary heating fuel for Boston families is Electricity, used by 248,917 homes (33%).
-The rest of the homes are heated with Heating Oil (5%), Propane (2%), Other (1%), and Wood (0.2%).
+Households have a host of fuels to choose from when it comes to heating.
+Electricity is the preferred choice in Boston, used by 37,591 or 51% of homeowners.
+The 2nd most popular primary heating fuel for Boston homeowners is Natural Gas, used by 29,375 homes (40%).
+The remaining homes are heated with Heating Oil (4%), Other (3%), Propane (2%), and Coal (0.1%).

 Boston Residential Primary Home Heating Fuel (in Number of Households)